Protecting all staff and students

 Report + SupportLink opens in a new window

 Everyone at the University of Warwick, whether studying, working, or visiting, has the right to feel safe.
 Harassment of any kind is completely unacceptable, and our community is an environment where prejudice and socially unacceptable behaviour are never tolerated.

 You are expected to attend all lectures and required to attend all of your allocated classes.
 At each class meeting your class tutor will record your attendance or absence and input this data to Tabula.
 If you have been marked ‘absent’ you will see an ‘Absent’ flag appear on your Tabula page next to the class in question.
 Students who are regularly absent will be contacted by the Postgraduate Office and asked to provide medical evidence or evidence of mitigating circumstances, where this is appropriate.

 You are an autonomous learner and active participant in your education.
 You should take responsibility for managing your learning, and your engagement is demonstrated in many ways:

-- in attending all prescribed lectures, seminars, classes, and meetings with your Personal Tutors/Supervisor(s)
+- in attending all prescribed lectures, classes, and meetings with your Personal Tutors/Supervisor(s);

-- in completing formative and summative assessment task
+- in completing formative and summative assessment tasks;